mendrika261/S4-Java-Framework/README.md

 for `*.xml` or any configurations changed you might sometimes need to restart tomcat ⚠️

 ### Manual installation
-After downloading the jar file, you can add it to your lib project and use it as a dependency.
+After downloading the jar file, you can add it to your lib project and use it as a dependency (make Gson in your dependency too).
 #### Configure app.xml
 Create a file `app.xml` in your project and copy the basic configuration below.
 ```xml